bribrix/mlops-nba/README.md

-# NBA Data Analysis and Prediction by Briac Marchandise
+# NBA Data Analysis and Prediction by Briac Marchandise & Matteo Valentini

 This Python script is designed to process, analyze, and predict data related to the National Basketball Association (NBA) using machine learning.
 It encapsulates a typical machine learning project workflow, including data preparation, model training, prediction, and saving the results.